-Meyer Lansky was the puppeteer behind the scenes of the world’s gambling stage from the 1930s to the 1960s, controlling and manipulating the characters with aplomb.
+Meyer Lansky was the puppeteer behind the scenes of the world’s gambling stage from the 1930s to the 1970s, controlling and manipulating the characters, or National Crime Syndicate members, with aplomb.

-The show’s plot was him capitalizing on his brilliant financial acumen and reputation as a former enforcer for the Mafia to develop and skim from a casino empire — encompassing Las Vegas (the Sahara, Sands, Thunderbird, Horseshoe, Flamingo and El Cortez), New Orleans, Miami and Havana — that generated obscene amounts of money.
-At the height of his success in this endeavor, the 1950s, this Eastern Europe-born immigrant, né Maier Suchowljansky, was worth an estimated $20 million ($182 million today).
+He capitalized on his brilliant financial acumen to develop and skim from an international casino empire — encompassing various U.S. states, Cuba, England, Haiti, the Bahamas and Lebanon — that generated obscene amounts of money.
+At the height of his success in this endeavor, the late 1960s, this Eastern Europe-born immigrant, né Maier Suchowljansky, was worth an estimated $300 million ($2.3 billion today).

 New Home Sought

-At age 68, Lansky and his second wife Thelma moved from Miami Beach, Florida to Israel in October 1970 and four months later, applied for citizenship, as the mobster wanted to live his remaining days there.
+At age 68, Lansky and his second wife Thelma (“Teddie”) moved from Miami Beach, Florida to Israel in October 1970 and four months later, applied for citizenship, as the Mobster wanted to live out the rest of his life there.
 It’s unknown if the reason was his Zionist beliefs or desire to distance himself from potential future criminal charges in the United States.
 Perhaps it was a bit of both.

 “I don’t want to make money here,” Lansky told the Haaretz newspaper.
 “I am Jewish and I want to live here.”

-Then, under its Law of Return, Israel allowed all Jews from elsewhere except criminals to immigrate and become citizens there.
+At that time, under its Law of Return, Israel allowed all Jews from elsewhere except criminals to move there and become naturalized.

-However, by that time, a number of racketeers already were using that country as a sanctuary from legal reprisal back home.
+However, by that time, a number of racketeers already were using that country as a safe haven from legal reprisal back home.
 They included gamblers Morris Schmertzter aka Max Courtney, Al Mones, Hyman “Hymie” Segal and Frank Hitter aka Red Reed, along with other underworld players.

 In March, two months after Lansky requested Israeli citizenship, a U.S. federal grand jury indicted him for skimming profits from the Flamingo hotel-casino in Las Vegas between 1960 and 1967.
-When he failed to appear before the grand jury after being subpoenaed, he further was charged with contempt of court.
-Neither offense required Israel to extradite Lansky under its treaty with the U.S.
+When he failed to appear before the grand jury after being subpoenaed, he was charged with contempt of court.
+Neither offense, however, required Israel to extradite Lansky under its treaty with the U.S.

 The underworld’s financial ace told the newspaper, Maariv, he didn’t intend to return to the U.S. because he couldn’t be guaranteed a fair trial.
 He added that he was a retired, honest gambler, not a gangster.